jutzig/github-release-plugin/README.md

 </plugin>
 ```

-Unless otherwise specified, the plugin will upload the main artifact of your project and take the github repository url from the `<scm>` section.
+Unless otherwise specified with `<repositoryId>user/repo</repositoryId>` tag, the plugin will upload the main artifact of your project and take the github repository url from the `<scm>` section.
+If you get a `Not Found` error in the logs, consider to specify the repository manually.

 By default, the plugin will look for your github credentials in your maven `settings.xml`.
 Example
 ```